otrv4/otrv4/otrv4.md

 file transfer, voice encryption, etc. When one party wishes to use the extra symmetric key, they create a type `7 TLV` attached to a Data Message.
 The extra symmetric key itself is then derived using the same `chain_key` used to compute the encryption key used to protect the Data Message.
-It is, thefore, derived by calculating `KDF_1(0xFF || chain_key)`.
+It is, therefore, derived by calculating `KDF_1(0xFF || chain_key)`.

 Upon receipt of the Data Message containing the type 7 TLV, the recipient will